proctorio/observe.js/README.md

 #### `observe.proctorKickedOut(callback)`
 Subscribe to live proctor exam kickout events.

+### `observe.proctorioStatusRequest(origin), observe.proctorioStatusResponse(callback)`
+Subscribe to proctorio status check events.

 **Parameters:**
 - `callback` (function): Function to execute when the event fires.
 Receives event data as parameter.
+- `origin` (string): Optional string parameter for `proctorioStatusRequest`.
+The default value is the getproctorio origin.
+If you are using a custom domains, you should use your domain as the parameter.

 ## Browser Support